 The task-based Asana enables you to add details to each task.
 You can also sort them into separate tasks or projects.
 Users can update due dates and assign tasks from the project dashboard.

-It appears complicated and users many not easily find anything even though the platform has better organizing features and updates projects in one go.
+It appears complicated and users may not easily find anything even though the platform has better organizing features and updates projects in one go.

 Task organizer – Asana Vs. Basecamp

-When you make a new project with Asana, you can choose either a list view or Kanban board for organizing tasks.
-When it comes to organizing projects with Basecamp, you room to store detailed notes and discussions about all tasks, so it is easy to search filing cabinet.
+When you make a new project with Asana, you can choose either a list view or a Kanban board for organizing tasks.
+When it comes to organizing projects with Basecamp, you have room to store detailed notes and discussions about all tasks, so it is easy to search the filing cabinet.

-Basecamp gets an upper hand over Asana for its extensive notes feature, followed up by detailed versioning that make it one of the best tools to manage projects.
+Basecamp gets an upper hand over Asana for its extensive notes feature, followed up by detailed versioning that makes it one of the best tools to manage projects.